Commercial Opportunities in a Renaissance of Self-Hosting

 Cost: "AWS margins:"

-• 82-91% annual cost savings by running the blog on the box with the red arrow.
+• 82-91% annual cost savings by running the blog on the box in the bottom of the picture at the top of this post.

 • AWS EC2: $1,117.34/year - annual cost of a t4g.xlarge equivalent EC2 instance ($0.1344/hr * 8760hrs/year)